ronmaccms/macadThesis24/README.md

 <h3>Frontend Development</h3>

-<p>The frontend is built using Vue.js, with Three.js for 3D rendering and Geolib for geographic calculations.
-This interface enables users to input geographical data, run simulations, and receive visual feedback on urban wind flow dynamics.</p>
+<p>The frontend is developed using Vue.js, with Three.js handling the 3D rendering and Geolib managing geographic calculations.
+This interface allows users to input geographical data and run wind flow simulations, providing immediate visual feedback.</p>

 <h3>System Integration</h3>

-<p>The integration phase connected the Vue.js frontend with the Flask/FastAPI backend and the PINN model.
-This allows for real-time data processing, user interaction, and dynamic visualization of wind flow.</p>
+<p>The system integration phase involved connecting the backend, frontend, and PINN model.</p>

 <h3>Learning and Development with NVIDIA Modulus Sym</h3>

-<p>During the project's development, I focused on learning how to leverage NVIDIA’s <code>modulus.sym</code> for building Physics-Informed Neural Networks.
-Model training sessions, conducted on my NVIDIA GPU using WSL, often take up to 12 hours.
-This setup efficiently utilizes GPU resources for complex simulations.</p>
+<p>As part of the development process for this project, I am actively learning how to leverage NVIDIA’s <code>modulus.sym</code> for building PINNs.
+The training sessions required for developing accurate models often take up to 12 hours, and they are conducted on my GPU using a WSL.
+This setup allows me to fully utilize the computational power of my NVIDIA GPU while working in a Linux environment.</p>

 <div align="center">
     <img src="./web-app/src/assets/doc/data/images/2d-heat-sink-with-fins.png" alt="sink-heat" width="500">
 </div>

-<p>The following techniques were explored:</p>
+<p>I am testing several techniques:</p>
 <ul>
-    <li><strong>Physics-Informed Neural Networks (PINNs)</strong>: Integrating physical laws into neural networks for precise simulation results.</li>
+    <li><strong>Physics-Informed Neural Networks (PINNs)</strong>: Learning how to integrate physical laws directly into neural networks for accurate simulation results.</li>
-    <li><strong>Inverse PINNs (I-PINNs)</strong>: Tackling inverse problems to fine-tune model parameters based on observed data.</li>
+    <li><strong>Inverse PINNs (I-PINNs)</strong>: Tackling inverse problems to optimize and fine-tune model parameters based on observed data.</li>
-    <li><strong>Deep Neural Operators (DeepONets)</strong>: Mapping functions for solving complex simulations like fluid dynamics.</li>
+    <li><strong>Deep Neural Operators (DeepONets)</strong>: Developing skills in mapping functions to functions, for solving complex simulations like fluid dynamics.</li>
-    <li><strong>NVIDIA Modulus</strong>: Utilizing NVIDIA’s Modulus framework for CFD and structural analysis simulations.</li>
+    <li><strong>NVIDIA Modulus</strong>: Applying these concepts using NVIDIA’s Modulus framework, specifically in Computational Fluid Dynamics (CFD) and structural analysis.</li>
 </ul>

 <div align="center">